Radial nerve in the middle third of the shoulder. Radial artery, veins and superficial branch of the radial nerve

 Diagnostics

-One of the main tasks of neuralgia is the correct diagnosis.
+One of the main tasks of neuralgia is correct diagnosis.
 The disease develops abruptly, with acute pain.
-Symptoms and signs of lesions are very similar to each other.
-It is rather difficult to differentiate the lesion of the ulnar and median nerves.
-For proper diagnosis, a number of neurological tests are used.
+The symptoms and signs of the lesions are very similar to each other.
+It is quite difficult to differentiate between damage to the ulnar and median nerves.
+A number of neurological tests are used for correct diagnosis.

-• Hands are touching each other internal parties palms, fingers extended.
-Then simultaneously each finger is retracted from each other.
-In the place where there is a nerve lesion, palmar flexion of the fingers is observed;
+• Hands touch each other internal parties palms, fingers straightened.
+Then, simultaneously, each finger is moved away from each other.
+In the place where the nerve lesion is present, palmar flexion of the fingers is observed;

-• In the next test, the doctor asks to shake his hand or make a fist; with neurological disorders, the “hanging” hand syndrome manifests itself;
+• In the next test, the doctor asks you to shake his hand or make a fist; in case of neurological disorders, the “dangling” hand syndrome appears;

 Violations are divided into primary and secondary.
-Primary - acquired as a result of bruises or when the tumor squeezes adjacent tissues.
-Secondary include, for example, with swelling of the tissues or the transformation of the nerve into a scar.
-There are separate (isolated) and mixed (involvement in the pathological process of blood vessels).
+Primary - acquired as a result of bruises or when a tumor compresses neighboring tissues.
+Secondary ones include, for example, tissue swelling or transformation of a nerve into a scar.
+There are separate (isolated) and mixed (vascular involvement in the pathological process).
 Symptoms depend on the area of damage and the very nature of the pathological process.

 Treatment

-What to do with damage to the radial nerve?
-Immediately consult a doctor for an accurate diagnosis of the lesion.
-If a neurological examination is carried out in time and the disease is treated with the provided scheme, then the recovery will be quite fast and effective.
+What to do if the radial nerve is damaged?
+Immediately consult a doctor for an accurate diagnosis of the affected area.
+If you conduct a neurological examination in time and treat the disease with the provided regimen, then recovery will be quite quick and effective.
 Traditionally, therapy will be aimed at relieving pain and restoring the damaged area.
 Medications include:

 • non-steroidal anti-inflammatory drugs;

-• vitamins, complex, group B and calcium preparations;
+• vitamins, complex, group B and calcium supplements;

 • analgesics;